 - Can those points or miles be applied to rewards I'd actually want?
 (Like airlines I typically fly, hotels I want to stay at, etc.)

 - Is it easy to redeem points, or will I get lost in a maze of draconian rules, restrictions, and blackout dates?

 I also weigh the annual fee, but a sign-up bonus and other perks tend to offset the fee for me.

-Generally, cards that offer a variety of reward options are best because they offer the card holder flexibility.
-Whether it's points, miles, or discounted offers with a particular airline or hotel brand, the more options available the better in order to help the card holder take full advantage of the rewards offering.
+Generally, cards that offer a variety of reward options are best because they offer the cardholder flexibility.
+Whether it's points, miles, or discounted offers with a particular airline or hotel brand, the more options available the better in order to help the cardholder take full advantage of the rewards offered.